-To obtain a divorce in Monroe, North Carolina, you must be separated continuously for at least one year before filing for divorce by living in different residences with the intent to live separately and apart.
+To obtain a divorce in Monroe, North Carolina, you must be separated continuously for at least one year before filing for divorce with the intent to live separately and apart.
 Proof of fault is not required.
 Any claims for post-separation support, alimony, or equitable distribution must be made or reserved before the granting of absolute divorce or you risk those claims being barred.
+Divorce cases can be split into two broad categories:

-For help with your Monroe, NC divorce, you should meet with our experienced Monroe divorce attorneys to review your situation.
+For help with your divorce, you should meet with our experienced divorce attorney to review your situation.

 An Overview of Divorce Statistics in North Carolina